Andersson007/index_rebuilder/README.md

 Also needs to create a configuration file (see the index_rebuilder.conf.example)

-SQL templates are stored into the index_rebuilder_sql.yml
+SQL templates are stored in index_rebuilder_sql.yml

 ### Descriprion:
-index_re.py - rebuild postgresql indexes (concurrently) or show:
+index_re.py - rebuilds postgresql indexes (concurrently) or shows:
 ```
 1) top of bloated indexes (may be you want to know which indexes should be rebuilt first)
-2) invalid indexes (check them after mass rebuilding for your confidence)
+2) invalid indexes (it's a good idea to check them after mass rebuilding)
-3) unused indexes (perhaps unused bloated indexes will be found, so be better
-   if you remove them at all)
+3) unused indexes (perhaps unused bloated indexes will be found, so better if you remove them at all)
 ```
-### Understanding of the concurrent index rebuilding:
+### Understanding concurrent index rebuilding:

-For concurrent rebuilding of a postgresql index (without a table locking) needs to do the steps below:
+To rebuild a postgresql index in concurrent mode (without a table locking), it needs to do the steps below:
 ```
-1) check validity of a current index
+1) check validity of the current index
-2) get an index definition from the pg_indexes view;
+2) get the index definition from pg_indexes view;
-3) get an index comment if exists;
+3) get the index comment if exists;
 4) realize a temporary name for a new index;
-5) make a creation command by using an index definition
+5) make the creation command by using the index definition
-   and a temporary index name, add the expression 'CONCURRENTLY'
+   and the temporary index name, add expression 'CONCURRENTLY'
    after 'CREATE INDEX'
-6) create a new index by using a creation command
+6) create the new index by using the creation command
-7) add a comment if an old index have it
+7) add a comment if the old index has it
 8) check new index validity
-9) if a new index is valid, drop an old index in concurrently mode
+9) if the new index is valid, drop the old index in concurrent mode
-10) rename a new index like an old index
+10) rename the new index like the old index
 ```
 ### Configuration:

 Configuration file allows to set up:
-- statement timeout of dropping\altering commands, otherwise a table can be locked indefinitely
+- statement timeout for dropping\altering commands, otherwise the table can be locked indefinitely
-- path to a log file
+- path to the log file
 - mail notifications about job results

-**Important:** During execution ALTER INDEX commands a table is locked and all queries are not executed until that commands are executed.
-To avoid an occurrence of queues the statement_timeout value must be set up into the utility configuration file (initially set to 10 seconds).
-After a specified time a command will be interrupted (that you'll see in a log) and it needs to be done manually by using psql/PgAdmin, for example.
-See "Understanding of concurrent index rebuilding" above.
-You may change the statement_timeout value by using the configuration file.
+**Important:** During execution ALTER INDEX commands a table is locked and all queries won't be executed until that the commands are in progress.
+To avoid queries queues, the statement_timeout value must be set up into the utility configuration file (initially set to 10 seconds).
+After specified time is over, the command will be interrupted (that you'll see in the log) and it needs to be done manually by using psql/PgAdmin, for example.
+See "Understanding concurrent index rebuilding" above.
+You may change the statement_timeout value by adding a desired value to the configuration file.

 ### Mail notification:

-If mail notifications are allowed, you'll see reports that contents the line as below for each of rebuilded indexes:
+If mail notifications are allowed, you'll see a job report that contents the line like below for each rebuilded index:
 ```
 index_name: done.
 Size (in bytes): prev 16384, fin 16383, diff 1, exec time 0:00:00.069175
 ```
 ### Logging:

-Example of event log file entries:
+Example event log file entries:
 ```
 2018-04-10 14:42:21,855 [INFO] Connection to database otp_db established
 2018-04-10 14:42:21,856 [INFO] Start to rebuild of test0_name_idx, current size: 16384 bytes